EmilPopovic/notifer/README.md

     FER can freely review, audit, and contribute to the codebase.

 - **University Integration:**
-    NotiFER is ready for official FER deployment, with features for administrative control and secure management.
+    NotiFER is ready for official deployment, with features for administrative control and secure management.

 ---